Course navigation

 The fastest way to improve results is to reduce what Claude has to assume.
 Two tools do this automatically.

 Typing @ in the Claude panel opens a file picker.
-Claude reads the pinned file automatically — no copy-paste needed.
+Claude reads the pinned file automatically.
 Use Alt+K (Windows) or Option+K (Mac) with selected text to add the exact line range.

 Terminal